Shaun Chen: Breakthrough

-In Star Awards 2018, he was nominated for Best Actor for the drama My Friends From Afar.
+From 2015 to 2019, Chen received five consecutive nominations for Best Actor at the Star Awards.

-To date, Chen has gotten seven Top 10 Most Popular Male Artistes, in 2015 and from 2018 to 2024.
+To date, Chen has gotten eight Top 10 Most Popular Male Artistes, in 2015 and from 2018 to 2024, and in 2026.

 Ventures

 In July 2023, Chen invested a six-figure sum in The Gold Club, a high-end bar in Orchard Road's The Heeren.

 Personal life

 Born 陈节隆 (Chén Jiélóng), Chen adopted the stage name 陈泓宇 (Chén Hóngyǔ) when he started out in the entertainment industry in 2003.

 Chen married his girlfriend of 6 years, Michelle Chia, in May 2009.
 The couple confirmed their divorce on 27 April 2011 but insist they still remain friends.

 In July 2015, Chen married his Malaysian girlfriend, Celine Chin.
 His relationship with Chin was not revealed until October 2015, when he announced that they were going to have a baby.
 They have two daughters.